border1px/borderUI/README.md

 Whole source code is located under `/src/` folder.

-Framework7 uses Phenome compiler to generate React & Vue components.
-So all the React & Vue related code is under the `/src/phenome/` folder
+* `/src` - Source Code Root Directory
+* `/src/components` - Source code for each component
+* `/src/style` - Component Style Files and iconfont
+* `/src/views` - One-to-one correspondence with the component folder to demonstrate the use of individual components
+* `/docs` - Docume files

 ## Contributing

-Before you open an issue please review the [contributing](https://github.com/framework7io/framework7/blob/master/CONTRIBUTING.md) guideline.
+Before you open an issue please review the [contributing](https://github.com/) guideline.

 **All changes should be commited to `src/` files only!**.

-Framework7 uses Stylus compilations, and ES modules JS files.
+borderUI uses Stylus compilations, and ES modules JS files.

 The project uses [.editorconfig](http://editorconfig.org/) and [ESLint](https://eslint.org/) to define and lint the coding style of each file.
 We recommend that you install the Editor Config and ESLint extension for your preferred IDE.